thazelart/golang-cli-template/README.md

 # answer the questions

 $ cd /path/to/destination

 # init your git repository and you're done.
 ```

+As you may have notices the `LICENSE` file is missing.
+Please add the according Licence file.
+You can find most of the licenses [here](https://github.com/licenses/license-templates/tree/master/templates).

 Enjoy developing your awesome cli.